 *Not admitted to practice law.

 In addition, as companies importing goods into the U.S. continue to experience a heightened enforcement environment, Elsa advises clients on the import regulations administered by U.S. Customs and Border Protection (CBP), including product valuation, tariff classification, country of origin, product marking (for Customs purposes and Made in the USA claims), and claims for duty-free treatment under various free trade agreements, including NAFTA.
 She has also represented clients facing seizures of goods at the border for intellectual property rights violations, country of origin marking, and other issues.
-Elsa also advises clients on antidumping/countervailing duty matters before the U.S. Department of Commerce and trade litigation in the U.S. Court of International Trade.
+Elsa also advises clients on antidumping and/or countervailing duty matters before the U.S. Department of Commerce and trade litigation in the U.S. Court of International Trade.

-She also frequently advises U.S. and foreign clients on U.S. Foreign Corrupt Practices Act (FCPA) compliance and has represented clients on covered transactions before the Treasury Department's Committee on Foreign Investment in the United States (CFIUS).
+Elsa also represents clients on transactions reviewed for national security by the Treasury Department’s Committee on Foreign Investment in the United States (CFIUS).

-Clients headquartered around the U.S. and abroad hire Elsa and her international trade lawyers because of their broad experience in all aspects of moving people and goods across borders.
+Clients headquartered around the U.S. and abroad hire Elsa and her international trade lawyers because of their broad experience in all aspects of moving goods, services, software, and technology across borders.
 For example, few FCPA lawyers in Texas and the Southwest have export controls, ITAR, OFAC and EAR experience – but Gardere’s team is consistently hired and referred because of this deep experience and coverage addressing these issues in tandem, especially when clients are facing the highest risk transactions.
-Few trade compliance lawyers also handle customs and trade-related litigation in the Court of International Trade, district courts, and courts of appeal – Elsa and her team do.

-As a former in-house counsel for a multinational company on trade, corporate and litigation matters covering both Latin America and Canada, Elsa has a unique understanding of how trade and compliance matters can disrupt global business and operations.
-She is a sensitive listener of clients’ needs and quick study who has a knack for effectively communicating the best strategy and compliance path for each client.
+As a former in-house counsel for a multinational company on trade, corporate and litigation matters in Latin America and Canada, Elsa has a unique understanding of how trade and compliance matters can disrupt global business and operations.